Mistapepper/Game-Set-Scrape/README.md

 # Game-Set-Scrape

 This is a Python web scraper.
 It parses selected Wikipedia pages for info about every Wimbledon women's tennis Grand Slam tournament since 1877.
 It gathers the following data: **Tournament Year, Date of Final, Winner's Name**.
-It then outputs the results to an empty Excel spreadsheet.
+It then saves the results in an empty Excel spreadsheet.

 **Libraries referenced:**
 Beautiful Soup 4 (https://www.crummy.com/software/BeautifulSoup/)